robyvandamme/dotadr/README.md

 ### Template Variables

-The template variables that are updated when a new decision record is created are:
+The template variables that are updated when a new decision record is added are:

 * `{{ID}}`: the identifier of the decision record
 * `{{TITLE}}`: the title of the decision record